CodingNomads/articles/movie-tweets/movie-analysis.md

       dtype=object)
 ```

-Now, you want to get the ratings for these genres from your `tidy_movie_ratings` data frame, but restrict the ratings to only the ones made between 2000 and 2019:
+Now, you want to get the ratings for these genres from your `tidy_movie_ratings` data frame, but restrict the ratings to only the movies made between 2000 and 2019:

 ```python
 genre_groups = (tidy_movie_ratings.iloc[:, 4:]